manubot/rootstock/USAGE.md

 More information about this tool is available in [this manuscript](https://greenelab.github.io/manubot-gpt-manuscript/).

 You must provide a secret with name `OPENAI_API_KEY` containing your OpenAI API token.
-The easiest way to set this is to go to your organization's settings page and, within "Secrets and variables," select "Actions."
+The easiest way to set this is to go to your GitHub user or organization's settings page and, within "Secrets and variables," select "Actions."
 Next, create a secret with the name `OPENAI_API_KEY` and the value of the API token.
 By default, the tool uses the model `text-davinci-003`.
 Make sure to check the [pricing](https://openai.com/api/pricing/) of the OpenAI API.